-I’ve been writing science fiction novels and short stories since the 1990s… light-hearted sci-fi, hard-science fiction and high-concept SF dramas.
+I’ve been writing light-hearted sci-fi, high-concept SF dramas and short stories since the 1990s.
 My novels have earned me an average 4.4-star rating on Amazon, and I’ve received acclaim for both my novels and my self-made cover art.

-And you can always check out my other flights of fancy, stories of—
+And you can always check out my other novels, stories of—

 - Near-future detectives, robot prototypes and corporate espionage;